Prince of Persia: The Sands of Time: Audio

 The music for The Sands of Time was composed by Stuart Chatwood of the Canadian rock band The Tea Party.
 Chatwood was chosen for the role as Ubisoft wanted music that had Persian elements in it to fit the setting, while not being pure Persian music.
 When he was approached, Chatwood expanded his music library as part of his research.
 To achieve the desired effect, rock elements were mixed with Middle Eastern music and melodies, along with Indian elements.
 Chatwood used different instruments, including an Indian tabla and strings, along with vocal tracks by Cindy Gomez and Maryem Tollar.
 A soundtrack album for the game, Prince of Persia: The Sands of Time Original Soundtrack, was released in Japan on 20 October 2004 by Scitron Digital Content.
 Tracks from the game were included in an album featuring music from both The Sands of Time and its two sequels Warrior Within and The Two Thrones.
 The album was released on 1 December 2005 as a pre-order bonus for the PS2 and Xbox versions of The Two Thrones.
 A larger compilation album featuring music from the three games was released digitally by Ubisoft on January 3, 2011.

 For the sound effects, the team worked with sound company Dane Tracks to create most of the game's sound effects, with the rest being done by Ubisoft Montreal.
 To make the enemies in the game stand out, the sound team mixed "organic and evil" sound effects with whispering sounds, rather than using sound effects associated with the undead.
 Mechner supervised the game's voice recording.
-The recorded took place at L. A. Vox and Ubisoft Montreal's sound studios.
+The recording took place at L. A. Vox and Ubisoft Montreal's sound studios.
 One of the unconventional choices made by the team was not to halt gameplay during in-game dialogue, meaning players could miss large portions of character interaction.
 In addition to story-based dialogue and banter, context-specific dialogue was written for certain situations.
 Over one thousand lines of dialogue were written, though over half of them were cut.
 To help with voice recording, the recording team created a graph to help the actors playing the Prince and Farah time their exchanges correctly.
 Aside from some exceptions which played in sequence, all comments made by Farah when the Prince did a specific thing were stand-alone responses.

-The actors were chosen for their roles based on how well their matched the characters.
+The actors were chosen for their roles based on how well their voices matched the characters.
 The Prince was voiced by Yuri Lowenthal, whose performance was proven popular and would return to voice the character in future games set after The Sands of Time.
 Speaking in a 2008 interview, Lowenthal felt "that [he] in a way originated that role".
 Farah was voiced by Joanna Wasick.
 Lowenthal and Wasick recorded their dialogue in separate studios.